dalisoft/airlight/packages/airlight/packages/eslint-node/README.md

 # airlight-config-eslint-node

-ESLint configure focused on code quality, security and performance on top of [eslint-config-airbnb-base](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb-base)
+ESLint configure for Node.js focused on code quality, security and performance on top of [eslint-config-airbnb-typescript/base](https://github.com/iamturns/eslint-config-airbnb-typescript)

 ## Installation